-Services that are covered for you What you must pay when you get these services Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-For cost-sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
+Services that are covered for you What you must pay when you get these services medical condition.
+(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
+Chapter 6 - What you pay for your Part D prescription drugs. •For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. \$0 copayment for each pair of Medicare-covered therapeutic shoes. •Diabetes self-management training is covered under certain conditions.
 Limited to 20 visits of 30 minutes per year for a maximum of 10 hours the initial year.
-Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year.
-20% coinsurance for each pair of Medicare-covered therapeutic shoes. ^{††} You pay these amounts until you reach the out-of-pocket maximum. \$0 copayment for Medicare- covered benefits.
+Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare- covered benefits.
 Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. \$0 copayment for Medicare- covered benefits.
+Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment, every time you get covered equipment or supplies.
+Your cost-sharing will not We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-Please speak with your doctor to obtain a product medically appropriate for you through our preferred vendor. \$0 copayment for Medicare- covered benefits.^{††} Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment, every time you get covered equipment or supplies.^{††} Your cost-sharing will not change after being enrolled for 36 months.
-If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost-
+Please speak with your doctor to obtain a product medically appropriate for you through our preferred vendor. change after being enrolled for 36 months.
+If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your costsharing in our plan is \$0 copayment.